scatrin/sep-22-developers/blessy-bahrain.md

 ### Places to eat
-- Copper Chimney :food:
+- Copper Chimney for Indian
-- Hamara :hamburgers:
+- Hamara for hamburgers